Here’s a widely held belief: investment commentaries get in the way of the more high-profile initiatives that first attracted you to marketing.

 4. Write for a new audience

-If you’re a writer, investment commentaries may open your work up to a completely new audience.
+If you’re a financial services copywriter, investment commentaries may open your work up to a completely new audience.

 Whereas most marketing materials are geared toward retail investors, a significant number of institutional investors (and other distribution channels) will read about your firm’s solutions through investment commentaries.